-A Centre of Expertise will be designed, developed and located in collaboration with the community and the surrounding region.
-The Centre will support the multi-year testing and assessment of the site on technical safety and community well-being related dimensions.
-It will be the home for an active social research, and technical research and technology demonstration program involving scientists and other experts in a wide variety of disciplines, including geoscience, engineering, and environmental, socio-economic and cultural impact assessment.
-The Centre could be designed as a focus for engaging members of the community in learning more about the project and to view through public viewing galleries and interactive displays the scientific and engineering work underway to assess the site.
-The Centre could become a science centre to demonstrate the scientific and technological basis of the project.
-It may become a meeting place and learning centre for the community and a destination for visitors.
+A centre of expertise will be established for the one or more communities in which a site has been selected for detailed evaluation.
+The centre will be located in or near the community, as determined with the community.
+Its purpose will be to support the multi-year testing and assessment of the site on technical safety and community well-being related dimensions, which are key components of the site selection process.
+It will be the home for an active technical and social research and technology demonstration program during this period, involving scientists and other experts in a wide variety of disciplines, including geoscience, engineering, and environmental, socioeconomic and cultural impact assessment.

+The design details of the centre of expertise would be developed with the community and the surrounding region, with their preferences in mind.
+The centre of expertise could be designed as a focus for engaging members of the community to learn more about the project, and to view the scientific and engineering work-inprogress involved in site assessment, through public viewing galleries and interactive displays.
+The centre could be created as a small science centre, highlighting and demonstrating the science and technology being used to determine whether the site is suitable.
+It may be developed as a meeting place and learning centre for the community, and as a destination that welcomes interested visitors from the region and beyond.

-Should the site be selected to host the deep geological repository, the Centre of Expertise would be expanded to include and support the construction and operation of an underground research facility designed to confirm the characteristics of the site, and ultimately, the operation of the repository.
-As has been the case for deep geological repositories for nuclear waste constructed in other countries, these centres become hubs for knowledge-sharing internationally.
+Should the site ultimately be selected to host the deep geological repository, the centre of expertise would be expanded to include and support the construction and operation of an underground facility designed to confirm the characteristics of the site.
+As has been the case for deep geological repositories for nuclear waste constructed in other countries, the centre of expertise would become a hub for knowledge sharing across Canada and internationally.